Old-fashioned humble golden vegetable soup is deliciously vegan, easy, quick and budget-friendly.

 - Check the seasoning and add extra salt and black pepper if required.

-- If preferred the soup can be blended with an immersion blender/stick blender.
+- If preferred the soup can be blended with an immersion stick blender or food processor.

-- Optional: Serve garnished with fine chopped parsley, sliced spring onions and a drizzle of vegan cream [such as Alpro soya single cream or Oatley cream].4 tablespoon parsley, 2 whole spring onions
+- Optional: Serve garnished with fine chopped parsley, sliced spring onions and a drizzle of cream [we like Alpro soya single cream or Oatley cream].4 tablespoons parsley, 2 spring onions

 Notes